FidelMunywoki/employee-management/README.md

 - Admin-initiated password reset (only self-service change-password exists; the admin Edit Employee modal's password field was removed pending this)
 - Server-side search/filter on the Employee list page (currently fetches all employees and filters client-side)
 - Dashboard and Attendance admin stats are computed client-side from full record lists rather than via a dedicated aggregate endpoint — fine at current scale, worth revisiting if employee count grows large
+- Production-style frontend build (current `frontend/Dockerfile` runs the Vite **dev server** — hot-reload, unminified — not a static build served via nginx)

 ## Security Notes

 - Passwords hashed with bcrypt directly (no passlib) — see `backend/utils/security.py`.
 - JWTs signed with `JWT_SECRET_KEY` (HS256), expire after `ACCESS_TOKEN_EXPIRE_MINUTES`.
 - All timestamps stored timezone-aware (`TIMESTAMPTZ` in Postgres).
-- `.env` files are gitignored — never commit real secrets.
-Use the `.env.example` files as templates.
+- All three `.env` files (root, `backend/`, `frontend/`) are gitignored — never commit real secrets.
+Use the corresponding `.env.example` files as templates.
 - JWT is stored in `localStorage` on the frontend — acceptable for this project's scope; be aware this is more XSS-exposed than an httpOnly cookie would be if this ever handles more sensitive data.